The Fallout before the Fall- Part 2~ The Flood

-So what occurred to lead up to my decision to check out of my life as I knew it and come to Thailand?
-I returned from Honduras at the beginning of June 2021 feeling refreshed and relaxed, and looking forward to returning to some sort of normal life.
-Maybe the shit show of the last year and a half was over, and we could all start moving on with life??
+What led to my decision to come to Thailand and check out of my life as I knew it?
+In early June 2021, I returned from Honduras feeling refreshed and relaxed, excited to return to some sort of normal life.
+I thought maybe the chaos of the past year and a half was over and we could all start moving on with our lives.

 It Started with a Simple Kitchen Remodel

-I worked with Cutting Edge Kitchens for the design and the demo part of the job had been completed.
-The only thing I had in my kitchen was my fridge.
-The day before the cabinets were to be installed, I decided to paint the walls myself while everything was empty.
-It was late at night and all I had left to do was paint around the fridge area.
-As I was moving the fridge, the copper water line to the ice maker snapped and water started pouring from the line.
-I spent the next 2 hours trying to contain the flood and turn off the water main on the street.
-It was dark outside, and I didn't know what I was doing.
-I ended up having to call the emergency number for the water company to come out to do it.
-We finally got the water off at 1:30 am, but the damage was done.
+I collaborated with Cutting Edge Kitchens for the design of my kitchen and the demo part of the job had been successfully completed.
+At that time, the only thing I had in my kitchen was my fridge.
+The day before the installation of the cabinets, I decided to paint the walls myself while everything was empty.
+It was quite late at night and all I had left to do was paint around the fridge area.
+While moving the fridge, the copper water line that served the ice maker suddenly snapped and water started gushing out of the line.
+I spent the next two hours trying to contain the flood and shut off the water main on the street.
+It was dark outside, and I had no idea what I was doing.
+I eventually had to call the emergency number for the water company to come out and handle it.
+We finally managed to turn off the water at 1:30 am, but the damage had already been done.

 I awoke the next morning to the entire left side of my home completely flooded.
 The cabinet installer, Tom, arrived to find me in tears.
 He was so kind, gave me a big hug, and told me to call my insurance company.
 I had a disaster restoration company come and assess the damage.
 I had 6 huge fans blowing (as well as other equipment) running 24/7 for 5 days.

-I was back to work at my remote job, and it was not possible to work in my home with all of the noise and destruction.
-I grabbed my dogs and work laptop and took off in my campervan for a few days to try to work from my van in the mountains while the floors dried.
-I was determined to do my best to handle the situation and keep my shit together at my job, meanwhile, my stress level was through the roof again.
-We were having an early heat wave in Idaho and my van only has AC when the engine is running, so I tried to work in the early morning hours before it got too unbearably hot.
-I had forgotten that I needed to have access to a landline for phone calls to providers for my job and my cell phone was all I had.
-I headed back to Boise to find another solution for work.
-My bedroom was still intact so maybe I could run a long phone cord and work from there?
+I had to go back to work at my remote job, but it wasn't possible to work in my home due to the noise and destruction caused by the renovation work.
+So, I decided to take my dogs and work laptop and head off in my campervan for a few days.
+I planned to work from my van in the mountains while the floors dried.
+I was determined to handle the situation and keep up with my job, but my stress level was through the roof.
+To make matters worse, Idaho was experiencing an early heatwave, and my van didn't have AC unless the engine was running.
+So, I tried to work in the early morning hours before it got too unbearably hot.
+However, I had forgotten that I needed access to a landline for my job-related phone calls, and my cell phone was all I had.
+So, I decided to return to Boise to find a solution for work.
+Although my bedroom was still intact, I wondered if I could run a long phone cord and work from there.

 The Straw that Broke Me